 One of its main selling points is that its internal design maximizes the sand surface area and keeps the sand level balanced throughout the sand pool filter operation.
 Maximizing this sand surface area enables better water filtering capacities and effective backwashing.

-In the Sand Dollar Filter Series, there are five available options for choosing.
-The turnover rate specifications range from 16,800 to 36,000 gallons of water every 8 hours, and the pump design flow rates range from 35 GPM to 75 GPM.
+In the Sand Dollar Above Ground Pool Filter Series, there are five available options to choose from.
+The turnover rate specifications for these above ground pool filters range from 16,800 to 36,000 gallons of water every 8 hours, and the pump design flow rates range from 35 GPM to 75 GPM.

-The price of the Pentair Sand Dollar Filter System ranges from $300 to $600 depending on the specifications and inclusions that you’ll want.
-Pentair also provides a 1-year warranty for their products.
+The price of the Pentair Sand Dollar Above Ground Pool Filter System ranges from $300 to $600 depending on the specifications and inclusions that you’ll want.
+Pentair also provides a 1-year warranty for their above ground pool filter products.

 Doheny Sand Filter System